 Unobservable Heterogeneity.
 Finally, as an alternative to allowing for heterogeneity based on occupation and other observables while remaining within the binary logit approach, column (2) of Table 4 reports estimates from a random coefficients model that allows for unobservable heterogeneity in soldiers' responses to the bonus and expected military rate by assuming these parameters are distributed normally (see Table A9 for the full results from the random coefficients model).
 The implied VSLs are reported separately for the full sample and the three subsamples using the preferred column (2) specification from Table 3, which includes fixed effects for MOS, cohort, and initial term-length, and the deployment probability control.
-For the full sample, the estimated VSL from the random coefficients model is roughly \$200,000 larger than the corresponding estimate from the standard binary logit specification, but the 95 percent confidence interval from the random coefficient estimate overlaps with the standard binary logit estimate.
-Furthermore, the random coefficient from, the standard binary logit estimates reported in column (2) of Table 3.
+For the full sample, the estimated VSL from the random coefficients model is roughly \$200,000 larger than the corresponding estimate from the standard binary logit specification, but the 95 percent confidence interval from the random coefficient estimates for each subsample are similar in magnitude, and not statistically different from, the standard binary logit estimates reported in column (2) of Table 3.